Close

 Visa-Free Countries (90 Days)

-Citizens of EU member states, United States, Canada, Australia, New Zealand, United Kingdom, Japan, South Korea, Singapore, Malaysia, Brazil, Argentina, Chile, Uruguay, Mexico, Israel, Turkey, Russia, Ukraine, Serbia, Bosnia and Herzegovina, North Macedonia, Albania, and Montenegro can enter visa-free for up to 90 days within a 180-day period for tourism or business purposes.
+Montenegro also grants visa-free entry to citizens of several additional countries including Belarus, Qatar, Russia, Saudi Arabia, and Turkey.
+Other countries enjoying 90-day visa-free access include the United States, Canada, Australia, New Zealand, United Kingdom, Japan, South Korea, Singapore, Malaysia, Brazil, Argentina, Chile, Uruguay, Mexico, Israel, Serbia, Bosnia and Herzegovina, North Macedonia, and Albania.

 Passport Requirements

-Your passport must be valid for at least 3 months beyond your intended departure date from Montenegro.
+Your passport must be valid for at least 3 months beyond your planned departure date from Montenegro.
+Passports must also have been issued less than 10 years before your entry date.
 At least one blank page is required for entry stamps.

 Transit Requirements

-Transit passengers continuing their journey within 24 hours without leaving the international transit area typically don't need a visa, regardless of nationality.
+Transit passengers continuing their journey within 24 hours without leaving the international transit area typically do not need a visa, regardless of nationality.

 Visa Required

-Citizens of India, Pakistan, Bangladesh, Nigeria, Ghana, Egypt, Iran, Afghanistan, Iraq, Syria, and most African and Asian countries must obtain a visa before arrival.
+Citizens of India, Pakistan, Bangladesh, Nigeria, Ghana, Iran, Afghanistan, Iraq, Syria, and most African and Asian countries must obtain a visa before arrival.
+Note that Montenegro suspended visa-free access for citizens of Armenia, Uzbekistan, Egypt, and Kuwait in October 2025 as part of its EU accession alignment process.

 Verification

-Always verify current requirements through Montenegro's official Ministry of Foreign Affairs website or your nearest Montenegrin embassy before travel, as visa policies can change.
+Always verify current requirements through Montenegro's Ministry of Foreign Affairs or your nearest Montenegrin embassy before travel, as visa policies continue to change, particularly as Montenegro aligns its entry requirements with EU standards ahead of potential EU membership.

 03